 As identified in section 1.4, one of the components of RDA sustainability is its scalable development, making sure that its mission continues to be relevant/pertinent for its community and stakeholders.
 This means that its current mission may need to be adapted in the future to stay in pace with the evolution of the context and of RDA activities.
 Furthermore, based on the RDA growth -mainly in terms of its members and the number of Working and Interest Groups (WG/IGs) that it supports-, the RDA Governance structures and processes may need to be adapted.
 This mainly includes the RDA Secretariat and the RDA Technical Advisory Board (TAB), while the RDA Foundation also needs to be evaluated in the upcoming years.

 In particular, both the RDA Secretariat and RDA TAB are under resourced, requiring more professional and paid staff.
 This was brought up at the Barcelona RDA community coordination exercise, and discussed during the 7th WG/IG Chair meeting in Gothenburg.
 The understaffing of the Secretariat is well documented.
 Another point from the same meeting was an annual road-mapping exercise of RDA next activities to be developed by TAB and the Chairs.
-There are on-going discussions about the future of the RDA TAB as part of TAB itself (referred to as “TAB 2.0”) and already it was decided to gradually increase the number of TAB members to 15.
+There have been discussions about the future of the RDA TAB as part of TAB itself (referred to as “TAB 2.0”) and already it was decided to gradually increase the number of TAB members to 15.
 Other considerations include that TAB becomes (partially-)funded, with more and/or dedicated (support) persons, possibly including area directors in complement to the volunteer work.

 The RDA Foundation – a charity based in England/UK- and its role in RDA may also need to be optimised.
 There are also considerations of creating a new legal entity and a position statement on this is also part of the recently approved RDA Europe 4.0 project.
-The “Brexit” also raises some concerns in terms of getting financial EU support.
+“Brexit” also raises some concerns in terms of getting financial EU support.
 Main challenges include the fact that the RDA Foundation does not directly employ any personnel, and it mainly subcontracts (part of) the Secretary General salary (to its home organisation).
 Most contributions are in kind, or paid via other organisations, in particular the Secretariat staff.
 So, only a small part of the RDA budget goes through the RDA Foundation.
 The implication is that there have to be multiple budgets and there is no single control point.
-Furthermore, the Secretary General has no direct control over the RDA secretariat members, who are paid via their home organisations and report to their organisations’ managers.
+Furthermore, the Secretary General has no direct control over the RDA secretariat members, who are paid via their home organisations and also report to their organisations’ managers.
 The flow of money from the different regions via the RDA Foundation via subcontracts to cover the Secretary Generals’ salaries raises some concerns.
 The latter is also dealt with as part of section 3.3.
+In RDA Europe 4 however the RDA Foundation is a direct grant beneficiary, covering part of the Secretary General’s salary.

 On the other hand, the RDA national constituents, including the ones in Europe, which are expected to be further developed as part of RDA Europe 4.0 project to further sustainability, may complicate the RDA landscape, including related processes and funding paths.
 Still, it appears that the RDA Foundation or a new legal entity should provide a better construct, eliminating the above drawbacks.